logo2

 Scheuermann bottling house

 The buildings for the brewery were incrementally rebuilt and expanded.
-The 1888 Sanborn map shows only wooden frame structures.
-The 1893 map shows one stone building attached to the bottling house.
-It was reported in 1898 that the company built a new framed bottling house on the lake shore equipped with a refrigerator (22).
-The 1900 map shows this bottling house, as well as a stone front and stone addition to the brewery house.
+The 1888 Sanborn map showed only wooden frame structures.
+The 1893 map showed one stone building attached to the bottling house.
+It was reported in May 1898 that the company built a new framed bottling house on the lake shore equipped with a refrigerator (22).
+The 1900 map showed this bottling house, as well as a stone front and stone addition to the brewery.

 Sanborn map - June 1888